 - A. At the annual meeting, stockholders will consider and vote on the following matters: - 1.
-The election of four Class II directors, Srinivas Akkaraju, M.D., Ph.D., Vicki L. Sato, Ph.D., Phillip A. Sharp, Ph.D. and Richard A. Young, Ph.D., nominated by our board of directors, each to serve for a three-year term expiring at the 2021 annual meeting of stockholders or until his or her successor has been duly elected and qualified (Proposal 1); - 2.
-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018 (Proposal 2); and - 3.
+The election of two Class III directors, Marsha H. Fanucci and Nancy A. Simonian, M.D., nominated by our board of directors, each to serve for a three-year term expiring at the 2022 annual meeting of stockholders or until her successor has been duly elected and qualified (Proposal 1); - 2.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 (Proposal 2); and - 3.
 The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.